wlb123git/wlbr3/README.md

 2. Build in Visual Studio 2019/2022 with configuration "Your Region - x64"

-   > Quick tip: RiotServers uses `SetWindowsHookEx` for injection, the original method cannot be injected,but it should be possible with a little effort.
-That's all there is to it, so please don't ask me about it anymore.
+   > Quick tip: The original method of RiotServers cannot be injected.
+The injection method I currently use is SetWindowsHookEx.
+With a little effort, the injection should be possible.
+There is no need to say more, and don’t ask me.

 # Usage